iagox86/dnscat2/doc/hacking.md

   it's dnscat.
 It's also possible to trick a dnscat2 server into revealing itself (with a ping).
 There is no hiding.

+# Server

+TODO: Currently the server, as written, needs to be re-structured and changed to conform to better styles. dnscat2 0.03 beta will focus on converting the server to a similar style to the client.